Voilett-Roze/asus/Disk-formatting.md

 2. **sda1** currently uses the disk label **SANDISK**
 3. **sda1** is formatted with type **ex4** filesystem

-Method 1: Use the router web GUI (suggestted)
+Method 1: Use the router web GUI (suggested)
-The preferred method of unmounting your device is using the router web GUI.
-It seems to be more reliable than using the umount command via ssh.
+If possible you should try unmount disks from the router web GUI rather instead of umount at the command line interface.
+It may also be helpful to stop any processes/scripts that may be utilising the disk before attempting to unmount it.

-Method 2: Use the command line (less reliable)
+Method 2: Use umount at command line
+This method is less reliable and you can [read about it here](#limitations--important-notes).
+If you encounter problems consider unmounting using the router web UI.

 **umount** command unmounts filesystems.
-Include **-f** option to force unmount.

 My example device **SANDISK** can unmount with this command:
-`umount -f /tmp/mnt/SANDISK`
+`umount /tmp/mnt/SANDISK`

 If the disk was unmounted properly you should no longer see it listed:
 `mount`